robotil/robil3/README.md

 # Install:
 Branch **master**:
+1. Before we clone and compile the new robil3 workspace it is required to clean the environment.
+   Every time we launch the Termimal it is already defined to work in the robil2 environment (as defined in .bashrc file).
+   Remove any source command of robil 2 from the .bashrc file.
+Now you may proceed.
-1. Clone this repository
+2. Clone the repository
-2. Init catkin workspace: catkin init
+3. Init catkin workspace: catkin init
-3. Compile catkin build
+4. Compile catkin build
-4. You may need to install python-catkin-tools: https://catkin-tools.readthedocs.io/en/latest/installing.html
+5. You may need to install python-catkin-tools: https://catkin-tools.readthedocs.io/en/latest/installing.html

 # Run robot